dbt-labs/dbt-utils/README.md

 ```

 #### get_column_values ([source](macros/sql/pivot.sql))
 This macro returns the unique values for a column in a given table.
-NOTE: Using untrusted data to build SQL queries
-can lead to [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection).
-Please only use this macro on trusted datasets,
-or sanitize the data before using it in a susequent query.

 Usage:
 ```